sinonjs/sinon/docs/release-source/release/fake-timers.md

 *Since `sinon@2.0.0`*

-You can also pass in a Date object, and it's `getTime()` will be used for the starting timestamp.
+You can also pass in a Date object, and its `getTime()` will be used for the starting timestamp.

 #### `var clock = sinon.useFakeTimers([now, ]prop1, prop2, ...);`